ihsn/SDCPractice/measure_risk.rst

    other information in the released data related to the specific respondent.

--  **Attribute disclosure,** which occurs if the intruder is able to determine some new characteristics of an individual based on the information available in the released data.
+-  **Attribute disclosure**, which occurs if the intruder is able to determine some new characteristics of an individual based on the information available in the released data.
 Attribute disclosure occurs if a respondent is correctly re-identified and the dataset